 A radiation protection advisor (RPA), medical physics expert (MPE) and radiation protection supervisor (RPS) have been appointed in line with legislation.
 A dedicated radiation protection file containing the relevant local rules, employer's procedures and other additional information was retained.
-A review of the file confirmed that the Employer had entitled the dental team to undertake specific roles and responsibilities associated with radiology and ensured that these staff had completed appropriate training.
+A review of the file confirmed that the RPS had entitled the dental team to undertake specific roles and responsibilities associated with radiology and ensured that these staff had completed appropriate training.
 The RPS oversees radiation safety within the practice and regularly reviews the radiation protection file to ensure that it is accurate and up to date.

 The appointed RPA must undertake a critical examination and acceptance test of all new x-ray equipment; thereafter the RPA must complete a quality assurance test every three years as specified within the legislation.
-The most recent report generated by the RPA in February 2021 evidenced that the x-ray equipment had been examined and any recommendations made had been actioned.
-Mr Irwin confirmed that no new x-ray equipment has been installed since the most recent RPA report.
+The most recent report generated by the RPA on 7 January 2020 evidenced that the x-ray equipment had been examined and any recommendations made had been actioned.
+Miss Crozier confirmed that no new x-ray equipment has been installed since the most recent RPA report.

-Quality assurance systems and processes were in place to ensure that all matters relating to xrays reflect legislation and best practice guidance.
+Quality assurance systems and processes were in place to ensure that all matters relating to x-rays reflect legislation and best practice guidance.
 It was evidenced that all measures are taken to optimise radiation dose exposure.
-This included the use of rectangular collimation, x-ray audits and digital x-ray processing.
+This included the use of rectangular collimation, x-ray and audits.